Bihui-Jin/CodeModernization/README.md

     - 1. File-level:
        * i.
 Convert notebooks (`.ipynb`) to python (`.py`) files via nbconvert.
        * ii.
 Execute the `.py` file inside Docker.
        * iii.
-On failure, prompt the LLM to update code to current APIs without altering algorithmic structure (data flow, feature engineering steps, etc.).
+On failure, prompt the LLM w/ the exception to update code to current APIs without altering algorithmic structure (data flow, feature engineering steps, etc.).
     - 2. Cell-level:
        * i.
 Execute the notebook w/o caring the errors (use `--ExecutePreprocessor.allow_errors=True`).
        * ii.
 If errors occur, localize the first failing cell.
        * iii.
-Prompt the LLM with all cells up to (and including) the failing one; request API-compatible edits with minimal structural change.
+Prompt the LLM with all cells up to (and including) the failing one and the exception of the failing cell (no output of other cells); request API-compatible edits with minimal structural change.
        * iv.
 Re-execute; repeat until the notebook runs cleanly or time budget cap is reached.
 3. Downgrade dependency versions (Rule-based: looking for old version APIs in pypi):
     - 1. For each dependency, query Libraries.io/PyPI for the version current at (or just before) the notebook’s original submit date.